 Easy consumer and partner provisioning

-The first scenario concerns the external for the company users like for example, consumers and partners that are easy to handle using the cloud user store of the Identity Authentication service.
-When the Identity Authentication service is configured as a source system in the Identity Provisioning, it will be possible to provision existing or newly registered cloud users into the relevant for them, cloud applications like for example, SAP JAM or even systems that simply support the System for Cross-domain Identity Management (SCIM) open standard.
+The first scenario concerns external users, for example, consumers and partners, that are easy to handle using the cloud user store of the Identity Authentication service.
+When the Identity Authentication service is configured as a source system in the Identity Provisioning service, it will be possible to provision existing or newly registered cloud users into the cloud applications relevant for them.
+For example, SAP JAM or even systems that simply support the System for Cross-domain Identity Management (SCIM) open standard.

 Writing into the cloud user store

-The other supported scenario that relates to the Identity Authentication service is the following: A company wants to integrate an existing on premise authentication solution with a simple and low cost strong authentication service (two-factor authentication, risk-based authentication, etc.) or to introduce to the business users Mobile SSO as a service.
-This is necessary to the companies in order to achieve better control over the authentication for the cloud business processes, and to keep the corporate security on a very high level while offering at the same time more flexibility to the business users to do their job.
-This scenario is possible because the integration with the Identity Authentication allows also provisioning in the other direction, when the on premise users are created into the cloud user store of the Identity Authentication service.
-This way companies will be able to manage an additional level of authentication security for the cloud applications like SAP Hybris Cloud for Customer and to offer to their business users simple and secure access to such cloud application from anywhere and on any device, on a low and attractive service cost.
+The other supported scenario that relates to the Identity Authentication service is the following: A company wants to integrate an existing on-premise authentication solution with a simple and low cost strong authentication service (two-factor authentication, risk-based authentication, etc.) or to introduce to the business users mobile single sign-on (SSO) as a service.
+This is necessary for companies in order to achieve better control over the authentication for the cloud business processes, and to keep the corporate security on a very high level while at the same time offering more flexibility to the business users to do their job.
+This scenario is possible because the integration with the Identity Authentication service allows also provisioning in the other direction, when the on-premise users are created into the cloud user store of the Identity Authentication service.
+This way companies will be able to manage an additional level of authentication security for cloud applications, such as SAP Hybris Cloud for Customer, and to offer to their business users simple and secure access to such cloud applications from anywhere and on any device, on a low and attractive service cost.

 Flexible data transformations